Purdue University Airport: History

+Airlines and destinations

-Airline service
+Airline service history

 From the 1950s until the mid-2000s, Purdue University Airport received regularly scheduled commercial air service.
 The airport saw as many as 45,000 enplanements in 1979.
-LAF was subsidized through the Essential Air Service until June 1999, when the Department of Transportation cut funding as the airport was 61 miles from the Indianapolis International Airport.
+LAF was eligible for Essential Air Service funding until June 1999, when the Department of Transportation removed the airport's status due to its proximity to Indianapolis International Airport.

+Lake Central Airlines first began service to Lafayette about 1950 flying Douglas DC-3's on a Chicago-Gary IN-Lafayette-Indianapolis route.
+The stop at Gary was discontinued by 1962.
+Lake Central merged into Allegheny Airlines in 1968.

-Allegheny Airlines and Lake Central Airlines (both now part of American Airlines) maintained flights to Chicago O'Hare and Pittsburgh until 1975 using Convair 580s as well as BAC 111-200s.
+Allegheny Airlines, (which later became USAir and is now American Airlines), operated flights to Chicago O'Hare and Indianapolis until 1975 using Convair 580 turboprops as well as British Aircraft Corporation BAC One-Eleven series 200s jets.